nlefrancois6/Publications/README.md

 # Publications

-Natural Convection Heat Transfer with Molten Salt in a Differentially-Heated Cavity - NURETH-20 Conference, August 2023 (Accepted)
+Natural Convection Heat Transfer with Molten Salt in a Differentially-Heated Cavity - NURETH-20 Conference, August 2023

 Technical Challenges in the Implementation of Particle Image Velocimetry Measurements for Molten Chloride Salts - Canadian Nuclear Society Conference, June 2022